dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 A recurring complaint from users when interacting with functions that receive arguments by `ref` is that given an rvalue as argument, the compiler is unable to create an implicit temporary to perform the function call, and presents the user with a compile error instead.
 This situation leads to a workaround where function parameters must be manually assigned to temporaries prior to the function call, which many users find frustrating.

-Another further issue is that because they require special-case handling, this may introduce semantic edge-cases and necessitate undesirable compile-time logic invading the users code, particularly into generic code.
+A further issue is that because this situation require special-case handling, this may introduce semantic edge-cases and necessitate undesirable compile-time logic invading the users code, particularly into generic code.

 `ref` args are not as common in conventional idiomatic D as they are in some other languages, but they exist and appear frequently in niche circumstances.
 As such, this issue is likely to disproportionately affect subsets of users who find themselves using ref arguments more than average.